-Sometimes just a spritz of water is all you need, especially if you’ve already added plenty of stylers on day one.
-For instance, many gels will be reactivated with just water and a little scrunching.
+Sometimes, just a spritz of water is all you need, especially if you’ve already added plenty of stylers on day one.
+For instance, many gels will be reactivated with water and scrunching.

-The Q-Redew handheld hair steamer is a curly girl favorite not just for refreshing but also for adding moisture and volume, intensifying deep conditioners, and stretching the hair.
+The Q-Redew handheld hair steamer is a curly girl favorite for refreshing and adding moisture and volume, intensifying deep conditioners, and stretching the hair.
 By placing the prongs near the stretched area, you’ll get a warm vapor that moisturizes and helps curls spring back to life.
 It can be used on its own or with a leave-in conditioner.

-If a softer hold is more your style, refresh using a styling cream.
-Similar to using a hair gel, apply the styling cream to each individual curl that needs to be smoothed and scrunch.
+If a softer hold is your style, refresh using a styling cream.
+Applying the styling cream to each curl that needs to be smoothed and scrunched is similar to using a hair gel.

 If you’re trying to refresh an old perm or flexi-rod set, make the best use of your time by resetting stretched areas.
 If you choose not to use heat, prepare to reset your perm rods overnight or early in the morning to give them time to dry.
-To reset, use a wrapping lotion like Jane Carter Solution Wrap & Roll, then roll the stretched curl back into the perm rod.
+To reset, use a wrapping lotion like ApHogee Style and Wrap Mousse, then roll the stretched curl back into the perm rod.
 Apply low heat to the wrapped area for the quickest results.
 Once the area is dry and cooled, remove the rod to reveal a tight curl.